-Operational risk incidents are reported regularly and the losses are routed through operational risk account.
+Operational risk incidents are reported regularly and transactions results in losses are routed through operational risk account.
 Root cause analysis is carried out for the significant operational risk incidents reported and corrective actions are incorporated back into respective processes.

 The Bank has initiated steps to adopt advanced approaches for operational risk capital computation.
 The Bank is taking steps to compute capital charge across eight business lines as per the requirements of the standardised approach for computation of operational risk capital charge.
-The Bank has been estimating operational value at risk for the purpose of ICAAP.
-The operational value at risk is estimated based on the principles of advanced measurement approach by using internal loss data, scenario analysis and external loss data.
-The operational value at risk is stress tested on a periodic basis to ensure adequacy of the capital provided for operational risk and is also back-tested by comparing with actual losses.
+The Bank has been estimating operational VaR for the purpose of ICAAP.
+The operational VaR is estimated based on the principles of advanced measurement approach by using internal loss data, scenario analysis and external loss data.
+The operational VaR is stress tested on a periodic basis to ensure adequacy of the capital provided for operational risk and is compared with trends of actual losses.

-Operational risk profiles are presented to the business and operations management on a periodic basis.
-Operational risk exposures (risk and control self assessment results, operational risk incidents analysis, adverse key risk indicators and open risks) are monitored by ORMC on a quarterly basis.
-Operational risk management status along with significant incidents analysis is updated to the Risk Committee and to the Board on a halfyearly basis.
-Operational risk profile at the Bank level is monitored by the Board on a periodic basis through bank-wide key risk indicators.
+Operational risk profiles are presented to the business and operations on a periodic basis.
+Operational risk exposures (risk and control self assessment results, operational risk incidents analysis, key risk indicators and open risks) are monitored by the ORMC on a quarterly basis and are also being reported to the business heads in the form of dashboards on a quarterly basis.
+Operational risk management status along with significant incidents analysis is updated to the Risk Committee and to the Board on a half-yearly basis.
+The level and direction of operational risk on the basis of a set of key risk indicators covering six areas namely process, technology, people, event, outsourcing and reputation, is presented to the Risk Committee and the Board on a quarterly basis.

 For facilitating effective operational risk management, the Bank has implemented a comprehensive operational risk management system in the financial year 2010.
-The software comprises five modules namely incident management, risk and control self assessment, key indicators, scenario analysis, issues and action.
-The Bank is in the process of implementing economic capital system for operational risk during the financial year 2011.
+The software comprises five modules namely incident management, risk and control self-assessment, key indicators, scenario analysis and issues and action.
+The Bank is in the process of implementing economic capital system for operational risk during the financial year 2012.